AngelSLPN/instagram-bot/README.md

 **7: x**  - all this script does is it creates the path in config, you won't really need it

-okay. now when you understand the scripts, you can start configuring. now, if you want the full functionality, you'll need a reddit account and a reddit "app" so go here: https://www.reddit.com/prefs/apps, scroll down and click on 'create another app...'
+okay. now when you understand the scripts, you can start configuring. now, if you want the full functionality, you'll need a reddit account and a reddit "app" so [go here](https://www.reddit.com/prefs/apps), scroll down and click on 'create another app...'

 now answer all the input fields honestly (I'm fucking kidding I don't care what you'll type there but I ain't responsible for that shit)